raf64flo/ndslabs-dataverse/README.md

 * Dataverse: Custom WAR with persistence.xml to avoid database recreation by EclipseLink on restart
 * TwoRavens: Customized startup process based on the original install.pl
 * TwoRavens: endpoint.sh reads Kubernetes-supplied environment variables and connects to required services

-### Open issues
-* Can't access /proc/meminfo
-* TwoRavens and Dataverse both need the public address/port of each service for integration.
-This is currently achieved through the use of Kubernetes NodePort and a hack to tworavens/endpoint.sh to read the public IP of the host.
-This opens questions about use of Kubernetes to host publicly accessible services.
-* This implementation does not include Shibboleth
-* Older versions of DataVerse rely on Rserve, but this integration is no longer apparent in 4.2.3
-* Volumes are currently not implemented